 Leading by Example

 The caring support of adult volunteers and mentors inspires young people in 4-H to work collaboratively, take the lead on their own projects and set and achieve goals with confidence.
 4-H’ers chart their own course, explore important issues and define their place in the world.
 4-H’ers stand up for themselves and their communities.

 These pivotal experiences build a foundation of leadership and skills for success in their future careers.
 (National 4H website)

-Youth may enroll at any time during the year however, some projects may have an enrollment deadline that must be met in order to participate in specific events.
+Youth may enroll at any time during the year; however, some projects may have an enrollment deadline that must be met in order to participate in specific events.
 Explore this site to learn more!
-Or call the local 4H office 530-224-4900 to be connected to local volunteers to become more informed.
+Or call the local 4-H office (530) 224-4900 to be connected with local volunteers to become more informed.